Nova Scotia Duck Tolling Retriever: Activities

 The Toller is known to excel in various sporting and obedience activities, and health and safety related jobs.
 The breeds' high energy and intelligence makes them perfect candidates for difficult jobs that require tremendous dedication and skill.
 Tollers enjoy working and being outside, therefore, it is no surprise that they excel at various sport and job related activities.

-The breed is categorized as a "sporting" dog under the CKC and AKA organizations making tollers ideal dogs for various physical activities.
-Other kennel clubs such as the AKNC and UKC categorize tollers as a "gundog" which depicts their drive, mental intelligence, and intuitive hunting sense.
+The breed is categorized as a "sporting" dog under the CKC and AKC organizations making tollers ideal dogs for various physical activities.
+Other kennel clubs such as the ANKC and UKC categorize tollers as a "gundog" which depicts their drive, mental intelligence, and intuitive hunting sense.
 Kennel clubs throughout the world recognize Tollers as an athletic, intelligent, and a driven breed that has the innate ability to excel in any of the following activities: dog agility, dock jumping, disc catching, flyball, lure coursing, obedience, search and rescue, therapy dog, and hunting.